 When this is written the last form of antibiotic known to work on all bacteria is now being used in India for chicken production.
 Because of this, it is simply a matter of time until a bacteria strain which is immune to all forms of antibiotics will emerge, threatening a global pandemic.

-When it comes to clean meat, the facts are simple.
-Clean meat will not need any antibiotics, ever.
+When it comes to cultured meat, the facts are simple.
+Cultured meat will not need any antibiotics, ever.

-Finally, clean meat might be the final solution to world hunger, since there is no limit on how much meat can be produced, opposed to traditional meat production, where access to land is a limiting factor.
+Finally, cultured meat might be the final solution to world hunger, since there is no limit on how much meat can be produced, as opposed to traditional meat production where access to land is a limiting factor.
 If you run out of space in your factory, you can just add another level on top of the one you have.

-I for one am excited for this as I will not hesitate in changing my eating habits from traditional meat to clean meat.
+I for one am excited about this as I will not hesitate in changing my eating habits from traditional meat to cultured meat.

 How Can I Help Make This Real?

-Also, when clean meat hits the supermarkets you should not hesitate to buy it over regular meat.
-If the public accepts clean meat quickly it will only speed up the shift from animal meat to clean meat.
+Also, when cultured meat hits the supermarkets you should not hesitate to buy it over regular meat.
+If the public accepts cultured meat quickly it will only speed up the shift from animal meat to cultured meat.

 Finally, voicing your support will make it harder for opposing lobby groups to delay the adoption of this technology.